Otto-9092/opio-yield-monitor/firmware/phase1_bench/README.md

 - **A photo of the breadboard** so I can sanity-check the wiring
 - **Confirmation of the TSOP polarity** — did `TSOP_ACTIVE_LOW = true` work, or did you have to flip it to false?

-Once Phase 1 is verified working, we move to Phase 2: add the DFRobot RTK rover's NMEA input, spin up a Wi-Fi AP, and serve a live-data webpage that your Samsung tablet can hit.
+Once Phase 1 is verified working, we move to Phase 1B (paddle-aware signal processing — see `firmware/phase1b_paddle/`) and then Phase 2: add the DFRobot RTK rover's NMEA input, spin up a Wi-Fi AP, and serve a live-data webpage that your Samsung tablet can hit.